International election observers in the U.S. consider this year the most challenging ever

 But the 2020 campaign is different.

-With rising fears of voter intimidation, violence and a potentially contested outcome, the Europeans say they hope their efforts will help assure Americans the vote is legitimate.
+As fears rise about voter suppression, violence and a potentially contested outcome in the United States, the Europeans say they hope their efforts will help assure Americans the vote is legitimate.

 “This is one of the most important elections we have ever observed as the OSCE Parliamentary Assembly,” said Roberto Montella, secretary general of the group, which will dispatch 59 lawmakers and a staff of 16 to monitor voting in 10 states and the District of Columbia.